 This course fosters leadership in environmental design and energy management.
 Its distinctive focus is on a truly interdisciplinary approach to the design and operation of sustainable buildings and cities.

 During your studies you will benefit from our strong links with industry, with visits to sites and from industry speakers.
-Following your studies, you will move straight into industry for a two-year training period in order to achieve your professional qualifications.

 All of the resources of the University are available to our students.
 In addition, we provide facilities in the School, including: